kimfucious/sakura/README.md

 # kimfucious-bootstrap-jekyll (kimfucious-bj)

-_This is a work in progress.
-I'll remove this line when I think it's ready for others to use, if they want._
+> For a live demo of this template, go [here](https://kbj.abts.io)

 I cobbled together this template because I could never find a template that did/had exactly what I wanted and didn't have a bunch of stuff that I didn't want.
 I also have strived to keep things as simple as possible, while documenting as best I can, with the right amount of detail, so that anyone can use this template without too much tinkering yet allowing tinkering so that others can make it their own template if so desired.

+## Features

+* As responsive as can be (always room for improvement)
-Bootstrap and Font Awesome are "baked in."
-See notes below for further details on those things.
+* Bootstrap 4 and Font Awesome 5 are "baked in."
+* Brand icons in the footer via Font Awesome
+* Clean navbar, ready to roll, yet customizeable
+* Customizeable Jumbotron headers
+* Documentation that doesn't make your head explode
+* Generic Jekyll collection just waiting for your stuff
+* Home page that lists all posts with pagination/navigation using nifty looking "card deck" Bootstrap class
+* Liberal sprinklings of Bootstrap's "list-group" class
+* Override Bootstrap variables, easy peasy
+* Pre-built `about`, `archive`, and `collection` static pages
+* Search renders results instantly on the home page

 ## Installation